ReaperOAK/KCAdashboard/src/pages/auth/docs.md

 ---

+## Registration & Role Security Policy (July 2025)
+All new user registrations are created as students only.
+Teacher/admin roles can only be assigned by an admin via the user management interface.
+This is enforced in both frontend and backend for security.

 ## File Explanations

 - **Login.js**
   Provides a form for users to enter their email and password to log in.
 Handles authentication logic, error display, and redirects on success.

 - **Register.js**
   Registration form for new users.
-Collects user details, validates input, and submits registration requests.
+All new accounts are created as students.
+Teacher/admin roles can only be assigned by an admin.
 Prompts users to verify their email after successful registration.

 - **ResetPassword.js**
   Allows users to request a password reset and set a new password using a token sent via email.
 Handles validation and error feedback.